-An opportunity to meet the palace Shire Horses in the East Front Gardens.
+An opportunity to see the palace Shire Horses in the East Front Gardens following social distancing guidelines.

 The Shire horses at Hampton Court are part of the last herd of working Shire horses in London.
 They live in Home Park, where they also help maintain the wildflower meadows.